General Leave for B.C. Government employees

 General leave with pay may be granted to excluded and PEA employees in extenuating circumstances.
 (This leave is not available to BCGEU employees or Nurses.)

-Submit a written request to your supervisor or manager that outlines your reason for taking a leave.
+Submit a written request to your supervisor that outlines your reason for taking a leave.
 Leaves will be granted for legitimate reasons.
-Some exceptions are requests for leave to work for another employer or when it is not operationally possible for you to be absent.
+Exceptions include requests for leave to work for another employer or when it is not operationally possible for you to be absent.